 With Bluevine business checking, you can apply for an account quickly and easily online and get access to unlimited transactions, no monthly fees, no NSF fees, no incoming wire fees, and no minimum deposit or monthly balance.

-In addition, Bluevine gives you the ability to earn 1.5% interest on balances up to and including $100,000; terms apply.
-This account also allows you to withdraw cash fee-free at over 38,000 ATMs around the U.S., as well as deposit cash at over 90,000 Green Dot locations.
+In addition, Bluevine gives you the ability to earn 2.00% interest on balances up to and including $100,000; terms apply.
+This account also allows you to withdraw cash fee-free at over 38,000 ATMs around the U.S., as well as deposit cash at over 90,000 Green Dot locations for a fee.

 Plus, Bluevine business checking offers two free checkbooks, the ability to send wire payments ($15 fee), mobile check deposit, as well as 24/7 online and mobile banking.
 You also have access to a range of online payment options—including electronic transfers, ACH transfers, and domestic wire transfers.